dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 In the Capture app you register events that occurred at a particular time and place.
 An event can happen at any given point in time.

 Events are sometimes called cases or records.
 In DHIS2, events are linked to a program.

 The Capture app lets you select the organisation unit and program and specify a date when an event happened, before entering information for the event.
 Some events are linked to a tracked entity instance, for example a person, allowing longitudinal follow-up.

-Whereas,Tracker capture data entry is organised by program, which is the equivalent of patient registry or other similar data collection tool.
 As programs are entered on an individual basis, program based data is entered based on the report or enrollment date as defined by the programs requirements.
 Tracker capture by design is not anonymous in nature, and therefore person details are attached to each event.

-In this demo, the **Electronic Immunization Registry and Malaria Case Notification,Investigation and Response** demo programs that have been created will be used to demonstrate the features of capture app.
+In this demo, the **Electronic Immunization Registry** and **Malaria Case Notification, Investigation and Response** demo programs that have been created will be used to demonstrate the features of capture app.

 ## Preparations

-Ensure that there are existing records in the DB and that you are able to register TEI's and enter event data correctly.
+Ensure that there are existing records in the demo DB and that you are able to register TEI's and enter event data correctly.

 You should consider running through the entire demo prior to presenting it.
 After this, you should take the quick guide and supplement it with any additional notes you made while running through the demo.
-If you identify any changes that may be required or additional explanation that would be helpful within the session, please content the training content team in order to allow us to evaluate how to best integrate this feedback into the material.
+If you identify any changes that may be required or additional explanation that would be helpful within the session, please contact the capacity building team in order to allow us to evaluate how to best integrate this feedback into the material.

 Also, the learner's guide and session summary are the main material that will be provided to the learner's with both detailed steps for ungraded exercises as well as the key messages from the session.
 Review these as well to ensure you are able to get these key points across during your demonstration.